Giving it Back is a fundamental principle of Lodestar’s philosophy.

-Lodestar is delighted to support the work of the London Playing Fields Foundation is the main charity for the protection, provision and promotion of playing fields in London.
-We were founded in 1890 by visionary Victorians who were concerned about the loss of London's green space and the impact this would have on the number of Londoners who could play sport and stay active.
-They recognised that in protecting playing fields they could improve the lives of local communities and this is still very much our mission today.
+We are delighted to support the work of the London Playing Fields Foundation – the main charity for the protection, provision and promotion of playing fields in London.
+The Foundation was founded in 1890 by visionary Victorians concerned about the loss of London's green space and the impact it would have on the number of Londoners who could play sport and stay active.
+They recognised that in protecting playing fields, they could improve the lives of local communities – something that remains at the centre of their mission today.

-Lodestar Director, Julie Fitzsimmins became a Trustee for the museum in 2013 and was instrumental in developing the business plan for HLF, developing the new branding and supporting the marketing and fundraising work of the current team.
+Lodestar’s Julie Fitzsimmins has been a museum trustee since 2013 and has been instrumental in developing the business plan for HLF, overseeing a new brand strategy and supporting the marketing and fundraising work of the current team.

-Both Directors, Judith and Julie are Fellows of the RSA and have been for over 20 years.
+Directors Judith Powling and Julie Fitzsimmins have been are Fellows of the RSA for more than 20 years.
 The Fellowship is a global network of 27,000 people who support the RSA's mission to enrich society through ideas and action.

-Judith has supported the RSA's sustainability work over the last 10 years working with a specialist group to develop guidelines on the development of sustainability awards.
-This is to encourage the identification of good practice to be shared across sectors and to ensure that awards are developed rigorously and transparently.
+Judith supports the RSA's sustainability objectives and works with a specialist group to develop guidelines on the development of sustainability awards.
+This is to encourage the identification of good practice that can be shared across sectors, and to ensure that awards are developed rigorously and transparently.